jtarkington77/sealed-box-ai-runbook/docs/models.md

    - Code model when you actually start doing code work.
    - Math model when you actually need serious math.

-4. **Record what’s running**
+4. **Record what's running**
    - Write down model names, quantization, and roles.
    - Put that in your own ops doc so you can remember what you deployed.

 5. **Change one thing at a time**
    - Swap worker models and compare behavior on **your** real tasks.
-   - Don’t benchmark on synthetic leaderboards alone.
+   - Don't benchmark on synthetic leaderboards alone.

-Once you’re comfortable with your stack choice, the rest of the runbook (agents, safety, watchdog wiring) assumes:
+Once you're comfortable with your stack choice, the rest of the runbook (agents, safety, watchdog wiring) assumes:

 - You have at least:
   - One worker.